 Buffett also advises investors to avoid high-fee managers.
 When you're investing, fees can add up fast.
 Consider a 25-year-old who has a retirement account with a $25,000 balance.
 They add $10,000 each year, earn a 7% rate of return, and plan to retire in 40 years.
 If they pay 1% in fees, it will cost them nearly $600,000 over 40 years.

 Investing in lower-cost funds like Buffett outlines could save this person more than $200,000 in fees, allowing them to retire nearly $340,000 richer.

 Buffett’s retirement plan won’t receive glowing recommendations from some of the financial advising community.
 Conventional wisdom says to diversify using a mix of stock, bond, and international funds.
 Retirement portfolios are often filled with a mix of funds—more than two—to avoid the risk of one area of the market underperforming.

 Many financial advisors would also take issue with Buffett’s weighting.
 They would argue that, especially for clients later in life, his strategy places too much weight on risky stock-based funds where one recession could wipe out retirement savings for years to come.

 One well-known rule of thumb says to invest a percentage of your portfolio in bond funds equal to your age.
 If you’re 50 years old, invest 50% into bonds or bond funds.
 Financial advisors generally agree that this advice is too conservative and overly simplistic, but they would say that Buffett’s advice is too risky.

-Finally, they would likely argue that when you’re worth $80 billion, your investment strategy is different than somebody who has a few hundred thousand in total savings at the most.
+Finally, they would likely argue that when you’re worth over $100 billion, your investment strategy is different from that of someone who has a few hundred thousand in total savings at the most.